sumit245/sumit245/README.md

 # 💫 Sumit Ranjan Pratihast is:

-🔭 currently working on mobile and web app development<br>👯 looking to collaborate on native application development <br>💬 Ask him about native application development <br>
+🔭 currently working on mobile and web app development<br>👯 looking to collaborate on native application development <br>💬 ask him about native application development <br>

 ## 🌐 Socials: